Monsignor Kevin Sullivan, host of JustLove on Sirius XM Radio, The Catholic Channel

 Hosted by Monsignor Kevin Sullivan, Executive Director of Catholic Charities, JustLove is a one-hour weekly interactive discussion exploring the Catholic community’s impact on American society.
 Featuring interviews with social ministry leaders, thinkers and doers, the program investigates the ideas that shape the Catholic social mission and the deeds that put this mission into practice throughout the country.

-JustLove airs weekly on Saturday at 10am EST on SIRIUS XM Satellite Radio on The Catholic Channel 129.
+JustLove airs weekly on Saturdays at 11am and Sundays at 5am EST on SIRIUS XM Satellite Radio on The Catholic Channel 129.

 Call in to speak with us on the air:

 To participate in the program, please contact Tom Dobbins.

 I caught your program on XM today, the interview with Kerri Marmol of the Sant'Egidio Community …When your interview came on the radio today, I pulled over and parked to listen to it.
 I was happy I did, because the community sounds as good as I had imagined it would be.

 Select from the list below to listen to one of our recent episodes.

 Msgr.
 Sullivan speaks with John Kennedy Blake, Writer/Producer of CNN.com.
 Msgr. and Blake discuss who controls the Senate and the history of voter suppression in America.
 Also on the show is Ray La Raja, Associate Professor of Political Science at University of Amherst and Founding Editor of The Forum.
 La Raja and Msgr speak about what might increase or decrease political polarization in the years to come.